AlexKachur98/react-express-portfolio/README.md

 # Alex Kachur • Portfolio

 Modern MERN-based personal site showcasing my work, background, and contact touchpoints.
-The frontend is a glassmorphism-inspired single-page experience with animated sections, while the backend exposes REST endpoints for secure contact form submissions.
+The frontend is a glassmorphism-inspired single-page experience with animated sections, while the backend exposes REST endpoints for secure contact form submissions. **Release v2.0.0** introduces a fully fledged Cat Gallery experience, refreshed animations, and navigation refinements.

 This repo now embraces a _sections-first_ approach: the React app renders every view inside `Home.jsx`, and the floating navigation drives smooth anchor scrolling from desktop down to tablet and mobile breakpoints.